AdaptiveFailure/atakhq-wg-install-scripts/README.md

 2. Move into the folder, make the scripts executable, run the local transfer scripts:

-`wgGetConfigQrPngs.sh` for a scanable QR code to auto-create the connection in wireguard client (suggested)
+`./wgGetConfigQrPngs.sh` for a scanable QR code to auto-create the connection in wireguard client (suggested)

 or

-`wgGetConfigFiles.sh` for the .conf text files.
+`./wgGetConfigFiles.sh` for the .conf text files.

 Run `wgLocalMachineConfigDownloader.sh` from your local machine to download the config QR Code PNG's to scan and auto-create your connections on your client devices.